 This could have easily been done by the authors of the research study.

 How should we read and use Hoang’s study outcomes and conversion table?
 How can we move forward?
 I have 5 recommendations.

 These are the implications of the strengths and flaws in Hoang et al’s 2013 study.

-These tables are not suited to achieve euthyroidism in patients who have little to no remaining functional thyroid tissue and who therefore differ in their T4-T3 conversion ability:
+Generalizations based on means (average) are not suited to achieve euthyroidism in patients who have little to no remaining functional thyroid tissue and who therefore differ in their T4-T3 conversion ability: